The 14 Biggest Lakes in North America

 With its deepest point at 407 feet, Lake Athabasca is one of the deepest lakes in North America.

 Lake Athabasca is a lake in Alberta, Canada, measuring 3,030 square miles or 7,850 square kilometers.
 It is one of the deepest lakes on the continent as well, with a maximum depth reaching 407 feet (124 meters).
 The lake is well-known for its excellent fishing and is economically important for commercial fisheries.
-Whitefish, lake trout, goldeye, walleye, yellow perch, and northern pike are some fish found in the area.
-The lake’s north bank was also a major uranium and gold mining center.
+Whitefish, lake trout, goldeye, walleye, yellow perch, and northern pike are some fish found in the lake.
+Its north bank was also a major uranium and gold mining center.

 9. Lake Nicaragua